mr7brown/agb.github.io/pages/mydoc/style_guide/0_introduction/style_intro.md

 {% include important.html content="The style guide is under construction." %}

 This style guide provides general technical editing guidelines for anyone engaged in technical writing.
 The guide is kept at a pretty high-level so that it is able to be used across industries.
-That said, the contents of the guide are written primarily for a technical audience.
+That said, some of the contents are written primarily for a technical audience.

 ## Objective